Signed in as:

 I’ve been married since 2017, and my relationship has been one of my greatest teachers.
 Earlier in our journey I leaned more anxious in my attachment style, while my husband leaned more avoidant.
 Over time we’ve both done a lot of inner work to build greater security, communication, and emotional understanding in our relationship.
 Like all relationships, it remains a work in progress — and that lived experience is one of the reasons I feel so passionate about helping others navigate relationship patterns and attachment dynamics.

-Outside of counselling, I live in the high country of North Eastern Victoria on a property my husband and I are slowly turning into a homestead.
+Outside of therapy, I live in the high country of North Eastern Victoria on a property my husband and I are slowly turning into a homestead.
 It’s home to horses, dogs, cats, chooks, alpacas, sheep, cows, and plenty of native wildlife including koalas, possums, kangaroos, wombats, and countless birds.
 It’s my sanctuary, and I’m deeply grateful for it.

 Earlier in life I was a competitive show jumper (equestrian) and spent many years breeding horses and ponies.
 While life has shifted and I’m no longer involved in that world in the same way, horses and the lessons they taught me about awareness, patience, and connection have stayed with me.